 One of the main points of attraction in Chiang Mai is the Ancient City!
 A long time ago, several old cities existed across Thailand, but out of all these cities, only Chiang Mai still has its walls still intact.
 The town inside these old fortifications has fascinating lanes where you can walk and explore.
 Your exploration of the city can start at the Tha Phae Gate.
 From there walk by some of the ancient and gorgeous looking temples and explore some marketplaces too.

 Enjoy The Festival Of Lights With The Monks At Chiang Mai

-Enjoy yourself at the Loi Krathong Festival which is a Siamese festival observed annually all over the Thailand Kingdom and neighbouring kingdoms with significant south-western Thai cultures.
+Enjoy yourself at the Loi Krathong Festival which is a Siamese festival observed annually all over the Thailand Kingdom and neighbouring kingdoms with significant south-western Thai culture.
 The festival is a 3-day celebration that has fun-filled activities like spiritual activities, street processions, and cultural events, in November of every year (confirm the dates before you travel).
 Be a partaker of this great experience and enjoy the remarkable moment with lanterns being released into the dark sky.

 Elephant Nature Park

 Elephant Nature Park is an elephant rescue and rehabilitation center in northern Thailand where you can volunteer to help elephants dogs and cats.
 The park is doing about rescue the elephants who are under the threts from human settlement and even illegal tourism.
 Here, you will have a closest contact with elephant in their natural habitat.
 Join in the standard one day tour to be an elephant volunteer, during which you could cook, feed, embrace and swim with them.
 Click here and you could see more what you can do with them: Top 10 Activities in Elephant Sanctuary Volunteer in Chiang Mai